NicolaeNMV/BehindTheOverlay/README.md

 ## News

+11 feb 2020 | Minor release, just changing the name from BehindTheOverlay to Behind The Overlay.

 11 feb 2018 | Update Firefox extension to make it compatible with the latest version.

 11 Jun 2014 | Firefox extension is available now !